mrness/Prediction_Prices_Of_Wheat/README.md

-Thirdly the wheat trends bellow shows significantly high trend in 2012/2013 because it was the best year of harvesting no drought no flood throughout season after that in 2016/107 trend was pretty steep downwards for many reasons: Weaken of US dollars in this period, the trade war between US And China and at the end of 2022 the wheat trends jumped back up as it was in 2013 because the pendamic played major role of changing global wheat market directions.
+Thirdly the wheat trends bellow shows significantly high trend in 2012/2013 because it was the best year of harvesting no drought no flood throughout season after that in 2016/107 trend was pretty steep downwards for many reasons: Weaken of US dollars in this period, the trade war between US And China and at the end of 2022 the wheat trends jumped back up as it was in 2013 because the pandemic played major role of changing global wheat market directions.
 ![image](https://user-images.githubusercontent.com/69637182/184125457-082906de-da2f-46fe-a636-fdfc10db11f5.png)

 The fourth plot is 21 window mean prices for 10 years period